riboflavin/test-framer-sync/compare/fireflies-ai-vs-fathom.md

 ---
 type: comparison
 title:  Fireflies.ai vs. Fathom  Which should you choose?
-description: Comparing Fireflies.ai and Fathom to help you decide which AI transcription tool suits your needs.
-Explore Circleback as an alternative.
+description: Compare Fireflies.ai and Fathom meeting transcription tools, explore their key features, pricing, and discover Circleback as an alternative solution for your needs.
 ---

 # Fireflies.ai vs. Fathom – Which should you choose?